semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 # Ignoring files, folders, or parts of code

 Exclude specific files, folders or parts of code from results of Semgrep scans in your repository or working directory.
-Semgrep will not generate findings for the ignored items.
+Semgrep does not generate findings for the ignored items.

 This is separate from [ignoring a **finding**](../managing-findings), which is a triage operation after a Semgrep scan has found a match.